MayKoder/Space-Partitioning/docs/index.md

 DOOM used a BSP (Binary Space Partitioning) tree to solve the VSD problem.
 This BSP allowed the DOOM developers to build complex 3D maps that could be rendered in real with slow PC's.

-Wolfenstein in the other hand used a marching request method and build the maps in a grid, making the rendering process fast enough for slow computers, but this also created a limiting factor on the level design aspect in the game.
+Wolfenstein in the other hand used a marching raycast method and build the maps in a grid, making the rendering process fast enough for slow computers, but this also created a limiting factor on the level design aspect in the game.

 You can read more about VSD and BSP [here](https://twobithistory.org/2019/11/06/doom-bsp.html).